lukianchenko/table-tennis-detection/README.md

 ### Step 2: Run script

 You can run script <b>extended_yolo.py</b> with video or sequence of images from test folder from dataset.
+Create a new folder called "videos" in the working directory and store videos or images here.

 ### Step 3: Analyze result